HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 We analysed which third party libraries were used among SSGs.
 We excluded React and Vue to have a clear picture of other libraries and frameworks represented among SSGs.

-Surprise for us was JQuery.
+Surprise for us was jQuery.
 It wasn’t a surprise that it’s used for Hugo and Jekyll based sites, but that it’s used inside React and Vue based sites!!!
-Next.js, Nuxt,js, and Gatsby based sites use JQuery, for Nuxt.js sites it’s 25% among other third party libraries.
+Next.js, Nuxt,js, and Gatsby based sites use jQuery, for Nuxt.js sites it’s 25% among other third party libraries.

 Styled-components used for Next.js and Gatsby sites and takes ~40% of all third party libraries.
 Amotion tries to fight styled-components.

 Lodash is also one of a kind.
-Like JQuery.
+Like jQuery.
 Developers like and use it as well.

-Nuxt.js  34%, Next.js 21%, Gatsby - 12%.
+Nuxt.js - 34%, Next.js - 21%, Gatsby - 12%.

+ Note that this data aggregates all of the pages for different sites, hence e.g. 25% of jQuery usage among other 3rd parties can happen for some Nuxt.js sites and might not happen for other of sites at all.

 {{ figure_markup(
   image="js-3rd-parties-distirbution-over-ssg.png",